lukeboga/helios-js/ai/2025-04-01-enhancements/00-enhancement-opportunities.md

 3. **Develop a test suite** to ensure changes don't break existing functionality
 4. **Implement priority improvements** in phases, starting with the most critical

 As we continue our documentation updates, we'll keep identifying and documenting additional enhancement opportunities with these priorities in mind.

+## Code Quality Enhancements

+These enhancements focus on improving the overall code quality, maintainability, and developer experience.

+### Best Practices

+- **High**: Standardize error handling across the codebase for more consistent behavior
+- **Medium**: Create a centralized logging system for better debugging and monitoring
+- **Medium**: Improve function parameter validation with clearer error messages

+### Type Safety

+- **Critical**: Replace usage of `any` types with more specific interfaces
+- **High**: Add proper type definitions for all public API functions
+- **Medium**: Ensure consistent use of nullable types vs. optional parameters

+### Naming Conventions

+- **Critical**: Ensure all declarations have meaningful names that indicate their purpose rather than temporal qualities (e.g., avoid names like "Modern" or "Updated" in favor of descriptive, purpose-focused names)
+- **High**: Standardize naming patterns for related functions (e.g., matcher functions)
+- **Medium**: Improve documentation of naming conventions for contributors

+### Code Structure

+- **Critical**: Remove the `PatternHandler` interface if we're staying with the function-based approach
+- **High**: Organize pattern handlers into logical groups based on their purpose
+- **Medium**: Split large files into smaller, more focused modules
+- **Low**: This includes removing `PatternResult`, `PatternMatchMetadata` if they're unused